MedAImage/BCD_Explainability_Analysis/README.md

 * CustomMobileNetV3: Based on MobileNetV3 Large.
 * EfficientNetB0: Based on EfficientNet-B0.

-Each model has been modified by replacing its classification block with an attention-based head that provides a prediction score along with a contribution map that represents the contribution of each image region to the model's prediction.
+Each model has been modified by replacing its classification block with an attention-based head that provides a prediction score along with a contribution map that represents the contribution of each region to the model's prediction.

-The input of the models is a pytorch tensor of shape [B, 3, H, W] (Batch_size, Channels, Height, Width).
-The outputs of the model are:
+The input to the models is a PyTorch tensor of shape [B, 3, H, W] (Batch_size, Channels, Height, Width).
+The outputs of the models are:

 1. `Logit`: The prediction of the model, with shape [B, 1].
-2. `map_att`: The attention map from the attentional layer, with shape [B,1,H',W'].
+2. `map_att`: The attention map from the attention layer, with shape [B,1,H',W'].
-3. `map_cont`: the contribution map, with shape [B,1,H',W'].
+3. `map_cont`: The contribution map, with shape [B,1,H',W'].

 ### Data configuration
 We use different data configurations to analyze how different visual representations of the data affect model training and evaluation.
 Specifically, at the image level, the channels of the input images can be modified to contain different processed versions of the original mammogram.
 Likewise, at the dataset level, models can be trained with or without the augmented data provided by the flipped and expanded versions of the images.

-The data configuration used for training an evaluation must be specified in a YAML file.
+The data configuration used for training and evaluation must be specified in a YAML file.
 The fields in this file are the following:

-* channels: list of the processing techniques applied to the channels of the image.
-The different types of processing that can be applied per channel are:
+* channels: a list with the processing techniques applied to each channel of the image.
+The different types of processing that can be specified are:
 	* Copy: original channel.
 	* Clahe: result of applying the CLAHE filter.
 	* TopHat5x5: result of applying a white top-hat filter (5x5).
 It is used to enhance microcalcifications.
 	* EnhanceUniform: result of applying a custom filter designed to enhance mass-type lesions.
-* flipped: boolean flag to indicate whether or not to use the flipped version of the images of the dataset.
+* flipped: boolean flag to indicate whether or not to use the flipped version of the images in the dataset.
-* expanded: boolean flag to indicate whether or not to use the expanded/contracted versions of the images of the dataset.
+* expanded: boolean flag to indicate whether or not to use the expanded/contracted versions of the images in the dataset.

-The configuration_files/augment_transform_ directory includes several data configuration files used in our experiments.
+The *configuration_files/augment_transform_* directory includes several data configuration files used in our experiments.

 ### Model training

-To train a model, `use *train.py*, specifying the data and training configuration parameters as arguments:
+To train a model, use *train.py*, specifying the data and training configuration parameters as follows:

 * --trainset: path to the JSON file containing the training set.
 * --valset: path to the JSON file containing the validation set.
-This set is used for early-stopping.
+This set is used for early stopping.
-* --dataroot: path to the directory containing the images' folder (*outDat*).
+* --dataroot: path to the directory containing the image folder (*outDat*).
 * --model: backbone architecture used (CustomResNetBinary, CustomResNetBinary50, CustomDenseNet, ...)
 * --augmentation_config_path: path to the data configuration file.
 * --batch_size: batch size used during training.
 * --number_of_epochs: maximum number of epochs.
-* --patience: number of epochs to wait for loss improvement on the validation set before stopping the training.
+* --patience: number of epochs to wait for loss improvement on the validation set before stopping training.
 * --learning_rate: learning rate.
 * --positive_classes: name of the lesion acting as the target class (use *Nodulo* for masses and *microcalcificaciones* for microcalcifications).
 * --seed: random seed used to reproduce the stochastic conditions of the training process.